mmistakes/made-mistakes-jekyll/src/_posts/articles/2014-08-29-paperfaces-retrospective.md

 The last thing anyone wants to do is make more work for themselves.
 To avoid turning this into a chore I created artificial limits for the project:

-* Set a frequency and end date, *e.g. one doodle every day for a month*.
+- Set a frequency and end date, *e.g. one doodle every day for a month*.
-* Omit anything that takes too long to complete, *e.g. drawing facial features*.
+- Omit anything that takes too long to complete, *e.g. drawing facial features*.
-* Chose subject matter that is varied and keep you interested, *e.g. a new face every day*.
+- Chose subject matter that is varied and keep you interested, *e.g. a new face every day*.
-{:.fl}

 ### Keep It Challenging